 It sucked, it was really really scary, but I had to remain safe of course.
 I stayed in my lane and let the wave of panic wash over me.
 I knew it would pass and die down.
 I knew that no matter what my crazy thoughts were telling me, I would NOT lose control.
 My precious daughter and her friend were my passengers after all.

-So as the panic attack happened, I used the principles taught in the Anxiety Road Map: I remained laser focused on staying in my lane and just that.
+So as the panic attack happened, I remained laser focused on staying in my lane and just that.
 I was careful not to slam on the breaks even though that was the impulsive thought.
 I stayed in the moment, and did my very best to relax my muscles.
 I refused to entertain any negative freaky thoughts, even though it was hard.

 So that panic attack passed and I continued driving like a quivering ball of jello.
 I did calm down and I was grateful.
 It stayed that way for a little while.